 The flu vaccine is updated each year to protect against the viruses expected to circulate during the upcoming season.
 Individuals need to be vaccinated every year because the virus can change and the immune protection from the vaccine can decline over time.
-Most people only need one vaccine dose, but children younger than 9 years of age may need two doses of flu vaccine to be fully protected.
+Most people only need one vaccine dose, but children age 8 years and younger may need two doses of flu vaccine to be fully protected.

 Where can children get vaccinated?

 Parents and caregivers should contact their pediatrician or other healthcare professional to request the influenza vaccine for their children, themselves, and other household contacts.
 Local hospitals, health clinics, and retail stores including pharmacies all offer vaccines.
 Some schools may hold vaccination clinics.